 #4 Bargain hunting on Silk Street

 An absolute must Beijing shopping experience is an authentic Chinese shopping experience in Silk Street.
 Silk Street in the Chaoyang District is the place to be.
 Catch a late-afternoon bus or metro there, and marvel at the abundance of Chinese specialties, such as silk, tea, and pearls, or bargain with the local shop owners, some of whom speak several foreign languages.
 Besides shopping, there’s a good chance you’ll encounter some artisan action too.
 Watch a craftsman mold a Tianjin clay figurine, or admire the art of Zhejiang paper cutting.

 #5 Silver Street, a local’s hotspot

-Shop like a local in Silver Street, the ultimate favourite of the Beijing locals.
-This 2.7 kilometres long street is located in the Dongcheng District and easily accessible by bus.
+Shop like a local in Silver Street, the ultimate favorite of the Beijing locals.
+This 2.7 kilometers long street is located in the Dongcheng District and easily accessible by bus.
 Silver Street has countless shops where you can buy anything, from clothes and jewelry to homeware.
 In addition, you’ll find a range of traditional handicrafts, such as the famous Beijing snuff bottles.
 With so many different stores, you’ll undoubtedly find what you need in Silver Street.

 #6 Trinkets and treasures at Panjiayuan Antique Market